priyank21116/pizzaShop/README.md

 It is a tutorial project.
 Inspired by Brien Design.
-Not independently coded by me.
 Made in June-2021

 ![demo](./src/images/demo.gif)